milojennings/zippy/README.md

     Installing the Window System drivers ...fail!
     (Could not find the X.Org or XFree86 Window System.)
-    An error occurred during installation of VirtualBox Guest Additions 4.3.0.
-Some functionality may not work as intended.
+    An error occurred during installation of VirtualBox Guest Additions ...

 There is nothing to worry about though, as our server is headless (display server is not used).